| Year | Principal | Interest | Loan Balance |

 As always, you should know definitions for the terms in bold.

-Whenever you have a financial project — this can be something as basic as a savings account or as complex and large as a multi-year heavy civil construction project — you are hopeful that what you get out of the project will be worth at least as much as you put into it.
+Whenever you have a financial project — this can be something as basic as a savings account or as complex and large as a multi-year heavy civil construction project — you hope that what you get out of the project will be worth at least as much as you put into it.
 After all, if you don’t get more money than you started with, why even do it?
-You might as well have put your money in a piggy bank.
+You might as well have put your money in a mattress.

 What we put into a project is called its investment.
 What we get out of a project are called its returns.
 Mathematically, the returns are